Blog

 Accelerated Scalar UDFs

-SQL Server 2022 converts scalar UDFs to relational expressions within the primary plan, resulting in orders of magnitude CPU savings where UDFs previously ruled.
-Add table-variable deferred compilation and rowstore batch mode, and faster backup/restore, and most workloads get measurable gains without code changes.
+SQL Server 2022 can inline eligible scalar UDFs as relational expressions within the primary plan, reducing CPU overhead where UDF calls previously dominated execution time.
+Add table-variable deferred compilation and rowstore batch mode, and many workloads can get measurable gains without code changes.

 Putting the Numbers in Context